KK-Designs/Invite-COOL-BOI-BOT/README.md

 ---

 # IMPORTANT NOTES
 *This bot was built for the [COOL BOIS](https://discord.gg/wdjxthF "Join the discord server (not support)").
-The welcome channel **MUST** be called `welcome-and-goodbye` and the muted role must also be called `Muted`.* IF you want message loggging crate a log channel called `server-logs` New commands coming in soon!
+The welcome channel **MUST** be called `welcome-and-goodbye` and the muted role must also be called `Muted`.* If you want basic server loggging crate a log channel called `server-logs` New commands coming in soon!